kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-client.md

 The declarative approach is suitable for most integrations with external services: the method contract becomes the remote call contract, and Kora creates the implementation at compile time without using `Reflection` at runtime.
 The imperative approach is useful for low-level or dynamic scenarios where path, headers, query parameters, or body are easier to assemble manually.

+All HTTP client calls in Kora are **synchronous and blocking**: `HttpClient.execute()` returns `HttpClientResponse` directly, and a declarative method returns its result directly.
+Concurrency is expected to come from virtual threads rather than from reactive or coroutine return types.

 ???+ tip "Recommendation"